Are You Ready for These Extra College Costs?

 - Books.
 This one's expected, as practically every college student spends some significant dollars on textbooks for class.
-Book costs vary based on college and major, and some can run as high as $300, but the National Association of College Stores estimates that the average college student spends about $700 a year on textbooks.
+Book costs vary based on college and major, and some can run several hundred dollars.
+Check with the college to find out what the average student spends on textbooks each year to be prepared.

 - Supplies.
 Even in the age of technology, notebooks, pens, highlighters, and numerous other school supplies are still used by students at college.
 And in most cases, purchasing these items at an off-campus discount store will save money.

 - Laptop.
 Many schools require a laptop these days, so do your research before classes begin.
 Some colleges allow you to charge computer equipment directly to your student's account, but others don't, so be prepared based on the school's policy.

 - Course Expenses.
 Yes you're already paying tuition, but classes can require additional purchases.
 Journalism and political science classes, for example, often require newspaper subscriptions, and students in a mathematical field may be asked to buy special software, such as MATLAB.

 - Food.
 Whether or not you're paying for a meal plan, your child will likely need money on hand to pay for late night pizza orders, off-campus lunches or dinners, and the occasional (or frequent) early morning coffee.

 - Commuter Pass.
 If your son or daughter attends college in a city, he or she may need some type of bus or subway pass to get around.
 Most transportation systems offer student discounts, so check the website for details.

 - Club Fees.
 Intramural sports, arts groups, sororities/fraternities, and other student organizations often require an annual fee to help offset costs and pay for group events.
 Prepare for fees ranging from small figures into the hundreds of dollars, depending on the activity and level of involvement.